-In view of \eqref{eq:step_condn_dstoch4}, the coefficient of $\delta_\Gfrak^t$ term in the right hand side above is strictly less than 1.
-After shifting this term to the left hand side, rearranging terms and noting the conditions \eqref{eq:U1_relation}, \eqref{eq:U2_relation} on $U_1, U_2$, respectively, we see the following recursive upper bound on $\Ebb[\gnorm{\delta_\Gfrak^t}{}{2}]$
+Given \eqref{eq:step_condn_dstoch4}, the coefficient of $\delta_\Gfrak^t$ term in the right-hand side above is strictly less than 1.
+After shifting this term to the left-hand side, rearranging terms and noting the conditions \eqref{eq:U1_relation}, \eqref{eq:U2_relation} on $U_1, U_2$, respectively, we see the following recursive upper bound on $\Ebb[\gnorm{\delta_\Gfrak^t}{}{2}]$